Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices

 Apart from development teams, many other departments in the organisations also bear responsibility for privacy and data protection (e.g., human resources, finances, marketing, sales and administration) since they also may deal with large amounts of personal data daily.
 Professionals in all departments may face privacy issues when handling the personal data of users, customers and employees, so there are many open fronts for investigation.
 Future work in such areas is essential, especially to understand cross-departmental interactions, tensions and challenges that can affect practitioners involved with privacy-sensitive systems.
 One example is the work from Degli Esposito \cite{degli2016dataveillance} also discusses the creation and effects of organisational privacy culture, though focusing on the interplay of legal privacy regimes and big data analytics in companies.
 Da Veiga and Martins \cite{daveiga2015information} have also initially introduced an information protection culture assessment (IPCA) instrument for measuring aspects of privacy culture across the organisation.

 Currently, the field of Organisational Privacy Culture and Climate (OPCC) remains largely unexplored from information systems and software engineering perspectives.
-A scoping review on the topic has shown that the area is still emerging and that there needs to be more primary research to substantiate its theory, constructs, and practical instruments \cite{iwaya2022organisational}.
-Studies such as \cite{daveiga2015information}, \cite{hadar2018privacy}, and \cite{arizon2021understanding} are some examples of quantitative and qualitative research.
+A scoping review on the topic has shown that the area is still emerging and that more primary research is needed to substantiate its theory, constructs, and practical instruments \cite{iwaya2022organisational}.
+Future research is also needed for clarifying distinctions and integrating theories for the two constructs of ``organisational privacy climate'' and ``organisational privacy culture'', as previously discussed in section \ref{sec:org-climate-culture}.
+Studies such as \cite{daveiga2015information}, \cite{hadar2018privacy}, and \cite{arizon2021understanding} are some examples of quantitative and qualitative research in the OPCC area.
 As mentioned, the present study has corroborated and presented new findings, but replication studies are still fundamental for future work.
-Furthermore, the body of knowledge of OPCC also deals with an over-reliance on WEIRD populations.
+The body of knowledge of OPCC, in fact, still deals with an over-reliance on WEIRD populations.
 Similarly, privacy engineering as an emerging field also has limitations, as already highlighted in user privacy studies \cite{saleh2019habibi, naveed2022ask}.